DICE: Data-Efficient Clinical Event Extraction with Generative Models: Clinical Domain Event Extraction

-We derive our dataset from the \sourcedata dataset \cite{maccrobat},\footnote{\appref{app:maccrobat} shows a detailed description of this dataset.} which consists of 200 pairs of clinical case reports from PubMed accompanying annotation files with partial event annotation.
+The \sourcedata dataset consists of 200 pairs of \vfinal{English} clinical case reports from PubMed accompanying annotation files with partial event annotation \vfive{provided by 6 annotators with prior experience in biomedical annotations}.
 To our knowledge, this is the only openly accessible collection of clinical case reports annotated for entities and relations by human experts.
 Following existing sentence-level EE works \cite{lin-etal-2020-joint}, we construct an event extraction dataset with full event structure, \dataname, which contains annotated span information for \textit{entities}, \textit{event triggers}, \textit{event types}, \textit{event arguments} and \textit{argument roles} for each sentence.
+Mentions are defined as meaningful text spans of occurrences and their properties \cite{maccrobat}.
 We include all tagged mentions in \sourcedata as \textit{entities}, and further specify that mentions tagged as events and their respective types are included as \textit{event triggers} and \textit{event types}.

-To infer event arguments and their roles, which are not provided in \sourcedata, we consider non-event entities that hold a \textsc{Modify} relation with event triggers as arguments, and we use the assigned entity types as argument roles.
-We infer arguments via the \textsc{Modify} relation because its definition matches well with argument definition of further characterizing the properties of an event as we shown in \appref{app:infer_event_arguments}.
-The entity types in \sourcedata defined a certain type of fine-grained physical or procedure property, which matches the argument role definition of being a type of participant or attribute of an event.
-We traverse all (event type, argument role) pairs to obtain the argument roles possible for each event type to create an event ontology, as shown in \appref{app:event_ontology}.
-The definition sentences of each event type and argument role written by clinical experts are provided.
+\vfive{To infer event arguments and their roles, which are not provided in \sourcedata, we consider non-event entities that hold a \textsc{Modify} relation with event triggers as arguments, and we use the assigned entity types as argument roles.} We infer arguments via the \textsc{Modify} relation because its definition of an entity modifying an event matches well with the argument definition of further characterizing the properties of an event \vfive{as shown in \appref{app:infer_event_arguments}}.
+The entity type in \sourcedata defines a type of fine-grained physical or procedure property, which matches the argument role definition of being a type of participant or attribute of an event.
+We traverse all \texttt{(event type, argument role)} pairs to obtain the argument roles possible for each event type to create an event ontology\vfive{, as shown in \appref{app:event_ontology}}.
+The definitions of each event type and argument role written by clinical experts are provided.